The whole process was top notch! I used Safelite in past and was disappointed....never again...you have my business.

 Generally, there are three main causes of auto glass damage:

-Whatever the reason, a broken windshield generally requires either a chip or a crack repair, or the replacement of the entire windshield.
+Whatever the reason, a broken windshield generally requires either repair to fix a windshield crack or chip, or the replacement of the entire windshield.
 Sometimes it's easy to figure out if your windshield can be repaired or if it needs to be replaced.
 (Other times, it's harder, but we can help.
 Check out "Auto Glass: Repair, Replace?" for additional information.)

-First, let's talk about what these terms mean.
+First, let's talk about what the terms "windshield repair" and "windshield replacement" mean.
 Most of us say that we need to get our windshield repaired, but what we really mean is that we need to get the damage removed from our windshield.
 You can accomplish this in one of two ways.

 A windshield repair is a process through which the windshield already in your car remains in your car and the damage is corrected.
 A windshield replacement requires the removal of the damaged windshield and its replacement with a new windshield.

-Let's take a look at the advantages and disadvantages of each correction method.
+Let's take a look at the advantages and disadvantages of both windshield repair and windshield replacement.
 A windshield repair is generally a less expensive, quicker process than a windshield replacement.
 It does not require the removal or replacement of your windshield, so in that way it is a bit "greener" than a replacement.

 Both windshield repair and windshield replacement can be done in an auto glass shop or by mobile units that come to you.
 Neither repair nor replacement should be done outside in inclement weather.
 If outdoor conditions include precipitation, the work should be done in the shop and not by a mobile van.
 Extremes of temperature and humidity also can affect the ability of urethane to cure.
 Therefore, in extremes of weather, work will need to be done in a shop as opposed to a mobile van or truck.